hnifrma/DoubleT/README.md

 ### `nodemon server.js`
 this will start the backend,
-do this in master directory.
+do this in root directory.

 ### `npm start`
 this will start the frontend